docsifyjs/docsify/docs/README.md

 ```

 #### Custom background
-Currently the background of cover page is generated randomly.
-We can customize the background, just using the syntax to add image.
+Currently the background of the cover page is generated randomly.
+We can customize the background color, or add a background image.

 ```markdown
 # docsify <small>1.2.0</small>